-A magical travel experience 2285 meters above sea level.
+A magical travel experience 2285 meters above sea level on Mount Sinai in Egypt.

 This post contains affiliate links.
 This means that we receive a small commission if you book through us, without it costing you any extra.
 This way you support our blog 🙂

-At the top of the mountain lies a small Greek Orthodox chapel and a mosque.
+At the top of mount Sinai lies a small Greek Orthodox chapel and a mosque.
 In other words, this is a gathering point for Judaism, Christianity, and Islam.
 The mountain is a popular pilgrimage destination for both religious and spiritual seekers, and one should show respect for people praying, singing hymns, or speaking in tongues regardless of one’s own religion or belief.

 I booked an organized group tour through GetYourGuide.
-This is the most common way to visit Mount Sinai, and there are many operators to choose from.
-Most hotels can also help you organize the trip from Sharm El Sheikh, Dahab, or other nearby tourist areas.
+This is the most common way to visit Mount Sinai, and there are many tour operators to choose from.
+Most hotels can also help you arrange a trip from popular tourist areas like Dahab or Sharm El Sheikh to Mount Sinai.

-Alternatively, you can rent a car or hire a driver and come here on your own, but for safety reasons, it is mandatory to hire a Bedouin guide to accompany you up the mountain.
-Additionally, you must pass through many security checkpoints in the Mount Sinai area where you must show your passport and permits.
-If you book a group tour, the organizer takes care of all the paperwork for you.
+You can also rent a car or hire a driver and come here on your own, but for safety reasons, it is mandatory to hire a Bedouin guide to accompany you up the mountain.
+You must pass through many security checkpoints in the Mount Sinai area where you must show your passport and permits.
+If you book a guided tour to Mount Sinai, the organizer takes care of all the paperwork for you.

 The sunrise over the mountains is an unforgettable experience.
 It’s also the most popular time, so you’ll encounter quite a few other people.
-You depart from the hotel in the evening and ascend the mountain at night in the dark.
+You depart from the hotel in the evening and ascend Mount Sinai at night in the dark.

 If a night hike to Mount Sinai doesn’t appeal to you, you can climb the mountain during the day.
 There are fewer people then, but the heat can be unbearable in the summer.
 The sunset is less crowded than the sunrise, but then you have to descend in the dark, which can be challenging when you’re tired after the climb up.